-In observance of Black History Month, Philadelphia Register of Wills John P. Sabatina, Esq., in partnership with City Councilmember Nicolas O’Rourke will host a special community education program titled, “A Will to Preserve Black Legacy,” on Tuesday, Feb.
-24, at 6:30 p.m. at the historic Mother Bethel African Methodist Episcopal Church, 419 S. 9th St., Philadelphia, PA.
+Philadelphia Register of Wills John P. Sabatina, Esq., and City Councilmember Nicolas O’Rourke will co-host a special community education program titled, “A Will to Preserve Black Legacy,” on Tuesday, April 14, at 6:30 p.m. at the historic Mother Bethel African Methodist Episcopal Church, 419 S. 9th St., Philadelphia, PA.
+News media coverage is encouraged.
+The event is free and open to the public.

-The event will unite public officials, civic leaders, and faith leaders in a context of Black history to explore the importance of wills and estate planning as tools for preserving family legacy, generational wealth, and community stability.
+The event will unite public officials, civic leaders, and faith leaders in a context of Black history and Holocaust remembrance to explore the importance of wills and estate planning as tools for preserving family legacy, generational wealth, and community stability.
+During a 5 p.m. reception, Register Sabatina will present a copy of the will of the Rev. Richard Allen, founder of Mother Bethel AME, to Pastor Carolyn Cavaness.
+The history program will follow at 6:30 p.m.

 Hosted at Mother Bethel AME Church — the oldest continuously operating African American church in the nation — the program will highlight the church’s profound role in Black history, self-determination, and legacy preservation.
 Through historical reflection and practical education, attendees will learn how intentional planning has helped sustain Black families and institutions for generations.